 In more detail

-132 Tables from Taleo Business Edition forms the source data set extracted from the API plus a seperate the collection of resume attachments retrieved via a python program.
+There were 132 Tables from Taleo Business Edition that form the source data set extracted from the API plus a separate the collection of resume attachments retrieved via a python program.

 Luckily we already understood this source and had modeled them.